 Virginia G. Kunigonis

-On October 15, 2015, a former Schuylkill County employee, Virginia G. Kunigonis, age 54, of Pottsville, Pennsylvania, pleaded guilty before U.S. District Judge William W. Caldwell to embezzling $452,186 from the Schuylkill County Conservation District between 2007 and 2014.
+On February 17, 2016, a former Schuylkill County employee, Virginia G. Kunigonis, age 54, of Pottsville, Pennsylvania, was sentenced to 12 months imprisonment by U.S. District Judge William W. Caldwell for embezzling $452,186 from the Schuylkill County Conservation District between 2007 and 2014.

-The case was investigated by the Scranton Office of the FBI and is being prosecuted by Assistant U.S. Attorney Kim Douglas Daniel.
+The case was investigated by the Scranton Office of the Federal Bureau of Investigation and was prosecuted by Assistant U.S. Attorney Kim Douglas Daniel.